If you are considering a reverse mortgage, it is important to understand that your home must be appraised by an FHA-approved appraiser.

 Can I get a new appraisal if the first appraisal is too low?

 When you are attempting to obtain a reverse mortgage loan, a new appraisal cannot be obtained if you believe the first appraisal is too low.
 All appraisals are submitted to HUD via the Electronic Appraisal Delivery (EAD) portal and are attached to your FHA case number.
 You can only have 1 FHA case number at a time.
-If you are dissatisfied with the appraisal, you may submit the reconsideration of value as noted previously, but you cannot obtain a new appraisal unless you wait for your existing appraisal and FHA case number to expire, which does not occur until 180 days have elapsed since the date of inspection by the appraiser.
+If you are dissatisfied with the appraisal, you may request a reconsideration of value as noted previously, but you cannot obtain a new appraisal unless you wait for your existing appraisal and FHA case number to expire, which does not occur until 180 days have elapsed since the date of the appraiser’s inspection.

 Q.